-Enter your abstract in the box labeled Abstract/Session Description.
+- Enter your abstract in Abstract/Session Description.
 Note: This is the only information prospective participants will see.
 Thus, it should clearly articulate the content and goals for the minicourse, the format of the course, and any necessary prerequisite knowledge.
 Given space limitations, the abstract should not be more than 100 words in length.

-In the Additional Information tab, under AV Needs Request, list any special equipment needs.
+- In Additional Information, under AV Needs Request, list any special equipment needs.
 (A computer projector and overhead projector will be provided; presenters are expected to bring their own laptops.)
 Also indicate whether minicourse participants will be expected to bring their own laptops.

 Joint Meetings Deadline: January 31, eleven months prior to JMM

-MathFest Deadline: Second Tuesday in October in year preceding MathFest
+MathFest Deadline: October 31 in year preceding MathFest

 Questions?
-Contact Jeff Knisley, Chair of the MAA Committee on Minicourses, at firstname.lastname@example.org.
+Contact Leigh Lunsford, Chair of the MAA Committee on Minicourses, at firstname.lastname@example.org.

 An MAA Themed Contributed Paper Session (CPS) may focus on any aspect of mathematics.
 Examples include expository mathematics, connections within mathematics or between mathematics and other disciplines, the undergraduate mathematics curriculum, or mathematical pedagogy.
 The CPS committee seeks and encourages proposals that will contribute toward a well-balanced and scholarly program that represents the MAA’s mission.